 Facts and Procedure

-Ramsey and A.S. were married in Idaho in 1997 and had one child (Child.).
-A.S. suspected that Ramsey was sexually abusing their daughter.
+Father and Mother were married in Idaho in 1997 and had one child (Child.).
+Mother suspected Father was sexually abusing their daughter.
 A doctor examined the child who found no evidence of sexual abuse.

-Ramsey, A.S. and the child moved from Idaho to Arizona.
-In 2003, A.S. took the child to Cornerstone Family Counseling to see counselor Mrs. Sheets.
-A.S. told Sheets that she believed the child had been sexually molested by Ramsey.
-During the child’s third session, the child told Sheets “that her daddy touched her.”
-That day, Sheets reported to Child Protective Services (CPS) that she believed Ramsey had sexually abused the child.
+Father, Mother and the child moved from Idaho to Arizona.
+In 2003, A.S. took the child to Cornerstone Family Counseling to see a counselor.
+Mother told the counselor she believed the child had been sexually molested by Father.
+During the child’s third session, the child told the counselor “her daddy touched her.”
+That day, the counselor reported to Child Protective Services (CPS) that she believed Father had sexually abused the child.

-Based on Sheets’ child abuse allegations, Clyde Bentley, a Yavapai County Sheriff’s Detective, initiated a criminal investigation.
-Interviews and a physical examination of the child took place at Yavapai Family Advocacy Center (YFAC.)
-YFAC is a facility in which law enforcement personnel, county attorneys, and CPS assist in investigating allegations of family violence.
+Based on the counselor’s child abuse allegations a Yavapai County Sheriff’s Detective initiated a criminal investigation.
+Interviews and a physical examination of the child took place.

-Ness, a sexual assault nurse examiner, performed a medical forensic evaluation of the child.
+A sexual assault nurse examiner performed a medical forensic evaluation of the child.
 During the evaluation, the child stated that her dad had touched her inappropriately.
-Ness took colposcopic photos of the child.
-Ness’s evaluation of the child led her to conclude that there was definitive evidence of sexual abuse.
-She forwarded her report to Bentley.
+The nurse took colposcopic photos of the child.
+The nurse’s evaluation of the child led her to conclude that there was definitive evidence of sexual abuse.
+She forwarded her report to the detective.

-Bentley requested a second opinion from Denton, the nursing supervisor at Yavapai Regional Medical Center.
-Denton reviewed the colposcopic photos and concluded that the child had more than likely suffered from a long history of sexual abuse.
+The detective requested a second opinion from the nursing supervisor at Yavapai Regional Medical Center.
+The detective reviewed the colposcopic photos and concluded that the child had more than likely suffered from a long history of sexual abuse.

-Bentley testified before a grand jury regarding Denton’s conclusions.
-After hearing his testimony, the grand jury indicted Ramsey on multiple criminal charges.
+The detective testified before a grand jury regarding the nurse’s conclusions.
+After hearing his testimony, the grand jury indicted Father on multiple criminal charges.
 However, the State later voluntarily dismissed the case without prejudice.

 Ramsey argues that the State’s decision to dismiss the charges because of a subsequent evaluation of the child performed by Dr. C. Dr. C. examined the child in 2004.
 She found no signs of injury but said this did not preclude the possibility of sexual abuse.

-After the charges were dismissed, Ramsey filed a civil action against Ness, Denton, the YFAC, and Sheets.
+After the charges were dismissed, Father filed a civil action against Mother, the nurses, and the agency where the evaluations took place.
 He alleged: (1) negligence and/or gross negligence; (2) malicious prosecution; (3) abuse of process; (4) false light invasion of privacy; (5) wrongful intrusion upon private affairs; (6) false arrest and imprisonment; (7) intentional infliction of emotional distress; (8) aiding and abetting tortious conduct; (9) defamation and defamation per se; and (10) loss of consortium.
 Each defendant moved for summary judgment.

 The trial court granted the motion for summary judgment.
-Ramsey appealed.
+Father appealed.

 Under certain circumstances, the law provides immunity from civil and criminal liability for those who report abuse.
 That is anyone who furnishes a report under this section cannot be prosecuted civilly or criminally unless they acted with malice.

-Ramsey asserts that Ness, Denton, and Sheets did not “reasonably believe” abuse had occurred.
-Ness and Denton did not themselves make “reports” within the meaning of the statute.
-Accordingly, the “reasonably believes” requirement the law imposes on reporters is not applicable to Ness or Denton.
+Father asserts that Mother and the nurses did not “reasonably believe” abuse had occurred.
+He argued the nurses did not themselves make “reports” within the meaning of the statute.
+Accordingly, the “reasonably believes” requirement the law imposes on reporters is not applicable to the nurses.

 “Reasonable grounds” presents a low standard.
 In L.A.R. v.
 Ludwig, 821 P.2d 291, 295 (App.1991), the court found a counselor had “reasonable grounds” to believe a child was sexually abused.
 This was based solely on a statement from the child’s mother.
-Here, Sheets relied on much more than simply A.S.’s statement that she believed the child had been sexually abused.
-The child told Sheets “that her daddy touched her” inappropriately.
-As a result, it is clear that Sheets “reasonably believed” abuse occurred.
+Here, Mother relied on much more than simply A.S.’s statement that she believed the child had been sexually abused.
+The child told Mother “that her daddy touched her” inappropriately.
+As a result, it is clear that Mother “reasonably believed” abuse occurred.

 Acting with Malice

-Ramsey argues that a factual issue existed as to whether Ness, Denton and Sheets “acted with malice” regarding the child sexual abuse allegations.
+Father argues that a factual issue existed as to whether Mother and the nurses “acted with malice” regarding the child sexual abuse allegations.
 Under Arizona law, a person is entitled to immunity so long as she acted without “malice.”
 This immunity can only be overcome by a showing of “malice.”

 A court presumes that a person reporting child abuse acts in good faith and with proper motives.
-Therefore, Ramsey had the burden to prove “malice,” a wish to vex or injure him.
+Therefore, Father had the burden to prove “malice,” a wish to vex or injure him.

-But Ramsey presented no evidence that Sheets, Ness, or Denton were motivated by malice.
+But Father presented no evidence that Mother or the nurses were motivated by malice.
 Instead, he claims that malice is an intent to do a wrongful act.
 He claims malice can be implied from doing a wrongful act.
 But the Court of Appeals disagreed.
 It ruled that to show malice, you have to show that an actor intended to do something that she knew to be wrong.
-Ramsey failed to offer any evidence that Sheets, Ness, or Denton intended to do something they knew to be wrong.
+Father failed to offer any evidence that Mother or the nurses intended to do something they knew to be wrong.

-Ramsey also argues that there was a factual issue as to whether YFAC failed to follow its policies.
-The trial court found no evidence supporting any claim against YFAC.
-YFAC only provided the facility in which examinations took place.
-YFAC staff did not take part in the reporting or investigating the alleged abuse.
-Ness and Denton were independent contractors, paid by the Yavapai County Attorney’s Office.
-Sheets had no affiliation with YFAC.
+Father also argues that there was a factual issue as to whether the facility where the evaluations were done failed to follow its policies.
+The trial court found no evidence supporting any claim against that facility.
+The facility only provided the place where the examinations took place.
+The facility’s staff did not take part in the reporting or investigating the alleged abuse.
+The nurses were independent contractors, paid by the County.
+Mother had no affiliation with facility.

-The Court of Appeals found that nothing in the record supported any of Ramsey’s claims against YFAC.
+The Court of Appeals found that nothing in the record supported any of Father’s claims against the facility.

 Duty to a Third-Party Alleged Abuser

-Last, Ramsey alleges that counselor Sheets negligently destroyed his parental relationship with the child.
+Last, Father alleges that the counselor negligently destroyed his parental relationship with the child.
 He claims that she owed him a duty of care.
 Absent some duty, a defendant cannot be held liable for damages caused by her negligence.

 While some jurisdictions have found that therapists owe an accused sex abuser a duty of care, Arizona never has.
 The Court of Appeals reviewed case law from Colorado and Wisconsin but declined to follow it.